Board of Directors

 Role at CWIP

-Member of the Board of Directors, Co-chair of the Programs and Capacity Building Committee
+Member of the Board of Directors, Co-chair of the Programs Committee

 Where She Works: